An Adaptive Self-Scheduling Loop Scheduler: Adaptive Runtime Chunk for Irregular Applications

 \subsection{Remote Work Stealing}

 At some point, the local queues will start to run out of work, and then work-stealing is used, as in Time=12 in Figure~\ref{fig:timesetp}.
-Many implementations of work-stealing methods will fix a chunk size, and use the THE protocol~\cite{cilk,kappi} in Listing~\ref{fig:the} and~\ref{fig:thee}.
-Though \ichunk does not fix chunk size, it does use the THE protocol.
-The THE protocol tries to steal from a random victim.
-If the stealing is unsuccessful (e.g., the victim's beginning is update before stealing is finished by the victim or some other stealing thread) then it rolls back its attempt while trying to minimize the number of locks required.
-A victim is normally picked at random, and the stealing thread will normally try to steal half the remaining work from the victim.

-The \ichunk method is very similar to the traditional method above.
-A victim is selected at random and half of the victim's remaining tasks are stolen.
-However, \ichunk must deal with the issue of assigning a chunk size to the stealing thread and does not know if the victim's thread and stealing thread's current chunk sizes were due to characterizing the workload or performance of the thread on the particular computational core.
-Therefore, the stealing thread's $d_i$ and $k_i$ are updated based on the victim's $d_j$ and $k_j$ by taking the average of both, i.e., $d_i = (d_i + d_j)/2$ and $k_i = (k_i + k_j)/2$.
-The reasoning for this is as follows.
-The stealing thread knows some information from the victim.
-However, the stealing thread does not know the accuracy of the information and tries to average out the uncertainty with its knowledge.
+Many implementations of work-stealing methods will fix a chunk size and use the THE protocol~\cite{cilk,kappi}.
+In Listing~\ref{fig:thee}, we provide the THE protocol's stealing algorithm updated with \ichunk's needed additional calculations.
+The THE protocol tries to steal from a random victim (\texttt{victim}) half of its queue (line 4).
+If stealing is unsuccessful (e.g., the victim's beginning (\texttt{victim->begin}) is updated before stealing is finished by the victim (line 12) or some other stealing thread) then it rolls back its attempt while trying to minimize the number of locks required.
+Note that the \texttt{victim} is only locked after queue size and other important variables are calculated (line 9), and the \texttt{victim} is unlocked as soon as possible (line 15 or 18).
+Additionally, the \texttt{thief} does not have to lock itself at all, and all this is set up to try to minimize contention dealing with locks.
+Unlike the traditional method that has a fixed chunk size, \ichunk must deal with the issue of assigning a chunk size to the stealing thread and does not know if the victim's thread and stealing thread's current chunk sizes were due to characterizing the workload or performance of the thread on the particular computational core.
+Therefore, the stealing thread's $d_i$ and $k_i$ are updated based on the victim's $d_j$ and $k_j$ by taking the average of both, i.e., $d_i = (d_i + d_j)/2$ and $k_i = (k_i + k_j)/2$ (line 6 and 7).
+The reasoning for this choice is as follows: the stealing thread knows some information from the victim; however, the stealing thread does not know the accuracy of the information, so it tries to average out the uncertainty with its own knowledge.